lboogie04/sortable-table/README.md

+# Under Development

+This gem is currently under development.
+Extracting code from an application.

 # Sortable Column by [Caselle](http://www.caselle.com/)

 The sortable-column gem allows you to sort table columns similar to [RailsCasts #228 Sortable Table Columns](http://railscasts.com/episodes/228-sortable-table-columns).